ABOUT THE DEPARTMENT:

 Faculty, contract professional, and staff salaries are public information.
 They are provided periodically throughout the year by the Office of Human Resources in a document titled Rates of Compensation.
 Current copies are maintained at the circulation desks in Bierce Library and the Wayne College Library.
 Current and older copies are available in Archival Services.

-Can I photocopy or scan materials in Archival Services?
+Can I photocopy or scan materials in Archives and Special Collections?

 Is there a fee for using your collections?